Fly Tying Feathers

 Each of these catagories has links to a "must have " list of feathers for tying most patterns.
 And as always, if you have any questions, please call!

-In tying dry flies, the hope is to imitate as closley as possible the adult stage of the mayfly.
+Feathers for tying Dry Flies In tying dry flies, the hope is to imitate as closley as possible the adult stage of the mayfly.
 After the hatch, they mate, lay their eggs.
-The spinner you see on the waters surface is the final stage in the life cycle.
+The spinner you see on the waters surface is the final stage in the life cycle. |

 Links

-To tie a good dry fly you'll need hackle with stiff barbs and a strong flexible stem.
+Whiting Dry Fly Capes & Saddles To tie a good dry fly you'll need hackle with stiff barbs and a strong flexible stem.
 These capes tie everthing from an #8 to a #28 come in a wide selection of colors to immitate any fly you'll see out on the stream.
+Wings on a dry fly should be small webby feathers with rounded tips to give your fly a realistic silhouette on the water.
+Todays hen capes are too pointy and dry fly like.
+These feathers solve that problem.
+This is by far the best tailing material for tying dry flies.
+The barbs are long and stiff, supporting your fly on the waters surface.
+The speckling on each barb gives the tail a true buggy appearance.

 As every fly tyer knows, there is something magical about how the light reflects off peacock herl when it's in the water.
 Trout find it irrisistable so it's no surprise it is found in so many fly recipies.